 Kastrup Lime Works

 The lime plant Kastrup Works was established in 1749 on an isthmus by the island of Saltholm.
 The plant grew building by building as changes or expansions in the production occurred.
 Today, however, only the oldest part of a much larger complex is preserved.
-Elgaard Architecture has carried out preliminary and archival studies of the entire plant and is now lead consultant on the restoration and recovery of the listed complex which in future will include both up-to-date accommodation and business premises.
+Elgaard Architecture has prepared the overall master plan and a project proposal for the future housing and business use.
+We have also completed the authority processing for the Agency for Culture and Palaces.

 Restoration, partly change of functions and recovery of 18th-century factory town